maarten-pennings/6502/README.md

 ### Clock - Nano
 Our second board will have an Arduino Nano as clock generator.
 Basically, we replace the MCO-1510A canned oscillator with a [Nano](https://store.arduino.cc/arduino-nano).
-Of course you get also get a [clone](https://www.aliexpress.com/item/32969876875.html).
+Of course you can also get a [clone](https://www.aliexpress.com/item/32969876875.html).

 ![Board with 6502 clocked by a Nano](6502-nano-board.jpg)